 For extra comfort out in the wilderness, invest in a solar-powered generator.
-A generator and solar panel combo will run you at least a couple hundred dollars, but can power just about anything you’d think to bring on a camping trip.
+A generator and solar panel combo will run you a few hundred bucks, but can power just about anything you’d think to bring on a camping trip.

-The 110V AC outlet can power small home appliances requiring less than 100W such as fans, laptops, portable televisions, or CPAP machines.
-The three 5V USB outputs can charge phones, tablets, and cameras, while the three 12V DC outputs are for devices you’d normally power through your vehicle such as lights, air compressors, and car coolers.
+The 110V AC outlets can power small home appliances like fans, portable TVs, and CPAP machines.
+There’s a 60W USB C PD port for charging recent laptops, two USB-A outputs for phones, tablets, and cameras, and a12V DC output for things you’d normally power from your vehicle like lights, air compressors, and car coolers.